Registered Nurse who discovered infanticide in her hospital

 On November 5, 2003, President Bush invited Jill to his signing of the Partial Birth Abortion Ban, which protects partially delivered babies from being killed by abortion.

-For her pro-life writing MSNBC’s liberal commentator Keith Olbermann named Jill as the “Worst Person in the World!,” on June 4, 2009, a badge of honor she proudly wears.
+For her pro-life writing MSNBC’s liberal commentator Keith Olbermann named Jill the “Worst Person in the World!” on June 4, 2009, perhaps Jill’s greatest honor!
 In 2011 News Reel Blog named Jill one of the “Top Ten Enemies the Pro-Abortion Left Fears.”
 In 2015 Family Research Council awarded Jill the “Digital Pro-Life Pioneer Award,” for her pro-life blogging.

 No books to review at this time.
 Please visit again as our database is updated regularly.